allenai/s2orc-doc2json/README.md

 ## LaTeX Processing

-If you want to process LaTeX, you also need to install the following libraries:
+If you want to process LaTeX, in addition to installing Grobid, you also need to install the following libraries:

 - [latexpand](https://ctan.org/pkg/latexpand?lang=en) (`apt install texlive-extra-utils`)
 - [tralics](http://www-sop.inria.fr/marelle/tralics/) (`apt install tralics`)

 To process LaTeX, all files must be in a zip file, similar to the `*.gz` files you can download from arXiv.

-A few examples are available under `tests/latex/`.
+Like PDF, first start Grobid using the `run_grobid.sh` script.
+Then, try to process one of the test files available under `tests/latex/`.
 For example, you can try:

 ```console
 python doc2json/tex2json/process_tex.py -i test/latex/1911.02782.gz -t temp_dir/ -o output_dir/
 ```

 Again, this will produce a JSON file in the specified `output_dir`.

+Why do you need Grobid?
+We use the Grobid citation and author APIs to convert raw strings into structured forms.

 ## PMC JATS XML Processing